19bibo85/Trading212.API/README.md

 An unofficial **C#** library that allows you to interact with the [Trading212](https://www.trading212.com/) API.

-## How to send a request to any of endpoints?
+## How to send a request to an endpoints?

 You can make a request to any of the **Trading212** endpoints by creating an instance of the `Trading212Config` class and injecting it into the service class.